obinnanwachukwu1/Onyx/README.md

-# Personal Website
+# Onyx

 ## Overview
-This is my personal website/portfolio that showcases my work, skills, and experiences.
+Onyx is my personal website/portfolio that showcases my work, skills, and experiences.
 The site serves as a central hub for anyone looking to learn more about me and my professional background.

 ## Features
 - Responsive design that works across desktop, tablet, and mobile devices